Chapter 6 : 5- A Dream's Surprise

 “My date.”
 Luna said in her cool casual voice.

 “Here we are.”
-Luna said, moving towards a shabby looking tent with an unnaturally large Holy Head Harpies flag bellowing in the wind on top of it.
-Outside the tent, at a camp fire, sat a skinny, unshaved wizard with shoulder length brown hair and who wore a bright green woolen jumper and shockingly purple trousers.
+Luna said, moving towards a shabby looking tent with an unnaturally large Holy Head Harpies flag billowing in the wind on top of it.
+Outside the tent, at a camp fire, sat a skinny, unshaved Wizard with shoulder length brown hair and who wore a bright green woollen jumper and shockingly purple trousers.
 “Rolf, there’s someone I’d like you to meet, this is Harry Potter.
 Harry, this is Rolf Scamander.”
 And as Rolf stood up to shake Harrys’ hand, Harry looked into the bright blue eyes and suddenly realized that he had heard of Rolf before.

-“Hey, were you the one who helped the Ministry with the escaped Griffin last year?”
+“Hey, hang on, were you the one who helped the Ministry with the escaped Griffin last year?”

 “Oh, so you heard of that?”
 He said in a soft, smooth voice.

 “Heard of it?
-It’s not every day the entire Department for the Control of Magical Creatures is put to shame by one man.”
+It’s not every day the entire Department for the Control of Magical Creatures is put to shame by one man.
+I tell ya, I was able to hold that over Hermione Weasley’s head for a month.”
 Rolf smiled and turned slightly red at Harry’s complement.

 “Why don’t you join us?”
 Luna asked as both Harry and Rolf released their handshake.